thisminute/cui-tools/README.md

 my-class {
    text: "hello world";

-   // declare that clicking the element will turn the text blue ?click {
+   // declare that when this element is clicked, its text will become blue ?click {
       color: "blue";
    }